 This course covers the same materials as the regular face-to-face sections with a mix of face-to-face, synchronous and asynchronous classes.
-Please be advised that students and faculty will decide the synchronous schedule together at a later date.

-- Although the Business Math workshop is not required, it is highly recommended for students registered for this course. - Full-time Math Workshop will be held during orientation - Part-time Math Workshop: August 21st and 22nd, 5:30-8:30pm - Prerequisite for certain BECN economics elective courses - Prerequisite for core required course BSPP 2409 Strategic Management - Class Sections 13705 and 13704 are restricted to first year, full-time students - Class Section 20405 (blended section) and 13718 (in-class section) are restricted to Professional MBA students - Blended format course to take place on the following dates: - Aug 30 6:20-9:20pm, Mervis 270
+- Although the Business Math workshop is not required, it is highly recommended for students registered for this course. - Full-time Math Workshop will be held during orientation - Part-time Math Workshop: August 20th and August 22nd, 5:30-8:30pm - Prerequisite for certain BECN economics elective courses - Prerequisite for core required course BSPP 2409 Strategic Management - Class Sections 13585 and 13586 are restricted to first year, full-time students - Class Section 19940 (blended section) is restricted to Professional MBA students - Blended format course to take place on the following dates: - Aug 29 6:20-9:20pm - Oct 3 6:20-9:20pm